Other compounds in coffeePrint this page

 For further information from the European Coffee Federation’s ‘Code of Practice for the Prevention of Mould Formation’, click here.

 Health authorities have not advised people to stop consuming coffee or any food due to occurrence of acrylamide.
-However, guidance has been issued in Europe for food companies to gradually reduce levels of acrylamide and a regulation to reinforce this direction is in development by EU Authorities25.
+In November 2017, the European Commission introduced regulation to reduce the presence of acrylamide in food, including coffee products25.